A Lot or a Little?

 Some use of the words "f--k" and "s--t."

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Teens drink to the point of passing out.
 Hung-over characters question whether they were intimate while drunk.
 A woman overdoes muscle-relaxant pills and gets completely loopy.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-SIXTEEN CANDLES is a hair-raising tour of adolescence.
+This '80s film is a hair-raising tour of adolescence.
 Sam is a girl in the throes of her first crush, and she's desperately insecure about her body.
 A sublimely awkward dork dogs her heels, alternately yearning for approval and crassly propositioning her.
 She's infatuated with a senior god and intimidated by his goddess girlfriend.

-The movie doesn't raise profound issues or craft scenes of special beauty.
+Sixteen Candles doesn't raise profound issues or craft scenes of special beauty.
 However, this is John Hughes at his best; he captures the nuances of adolescent slang and recreates the little humiliations that can make teen life a living hell.
 It's all in the details: When Sam's grandmother checks out Sam's "perky boobies" with a squeeze, you'll wonder how anyone gets through high school.

 Did we miss something on diversity?